P-v-R/p-v-r/README.md

 ### Howdy! 👋

-I'm Perry, Based out of Los Angeles and currently looking for work in the full-stack world.
+I'm Perry, Based out of Los Angeles and currently Interning at Marin Software, a SaaS company working in the advertising optimization space.
 I enjoy both client and server-side development and am happy working with either, I'm always looking to up my UX/UI design skills and database design knowledge/optimization!
 I recently wrapped up a remote internship at The Rithm School where I improved and expanded the student information portal, a large Django App built by a seasoned industry pro ( He set the bar high ).
 Hit me up if you want to collab or talk sports!
 [You can check out my website here...](https://www.perryvon.dev/)

 - 🔭 I’m currently working on Becoming a better programmer and human being.
 - 📫 How to reach me: *me@perryvon.dev*.
 - 😄 Pronouns: He/Him.
-- 🌱 I’m currently learning about passwordless authentication and logins!
+- 🌱 I’m currently learning about high traffic angular apps!
 - ⚡ Fun fact: I shoot photography! [check it out](https://perryvon.com).

 <!--